rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 # Summary
 [summary]: #summary

-Deprecate the usage of `mem::uninitialized::<T>` for possibly-uninhabited `T`.
-Specifically:
-  * Add a built-in `Inhabited` trait which is automatically implemented for types known to have at least 1 possible value.
-  * Require an `Inhabited` bound on `T` for `uninitialized::<T>`.
-  * Add a `MaybeUninit<T>` union to the standard library for representing possibly-initialized data in a more type-system-aware way.
+Deprecate `mem::uninitialized::<T>` and replace it with a `MaybeUninit<T>` type for safer and more principled handling of uninitialized data.

 # Motivation
 [motivation]: #motivation

-The concept of "uninitialized data" is extremely problematic when it comes into contact with uninhabited types.
+The problems with `uninitialized` centre around its usage with uninhabited types.
+The concept of "uninitialized data" is extremely problematic when it comes into contact with types like `!` or `Void`.

 For any given type, there may be valid and invalid bit-representations.
 For example, the type `u8` consists of a single byte and all possible bytes can be